Are you headed to Port Dickson? And now you’re looking for things to do in Port Dickson? Well you’re certainly in the

 There are a couple of other places of interest in Port Dickson that you may want to visit.

 - Extreme Park.
 Extreme Park advertises activities such as go-karting, paintball target shooting and ATV.
-Unfortunately, there are many complaints about this online from things not working to height requirements changing so kids miss out to the fact the activities only last for five minutes.
+Unfortunately, there are many complaints about this online from things not working to height requirements to the fact the activities only last for five minutes.

 Address: Palm Spring Resort, Jalan Pantai Batu 13 KM 21, Mukim Pasir Panjang